Looking for the perfect creative photography accessories to spice up your photos? You’ve come to the right place.

 8. Metal tube

-Another piece of creative photography equipment you can hold in front of your camera lens is the metal tube!
-The diameter of the tube you’re holding will affect the result you get, but it’s pretty typical to use a copper pipe (you can get one in the plumbing section of your local hardware store).
+What’s another fun photography tool you can hold in front of your lens?
+The metal tube!
+The diameter of the tube will affect the result you get, but it’s pretty typical to use a copper pipe (you can get one in the plumbing section of your local hardware store).

-The idea is to photograph through this, and you’ll create a ring of fire within your photo.
-This ring of fire is in fact flare, and you’ll be able to use it to frame something or someone in your photo.
-The most obvious application of this photo is for portrait work.
+The idea is to photograph through the tube, which creates a “ring of fire” within your photo.
+This ring of fire is actually flare, and you can use it to frame something or someone in your scene.

-This is a popular item for portrait photographers and can be used as a prop.
-There are several different ways you might use this with a model.
-If you’re photographing their whole body, the umbrella will take up a small part of the frame.
-Alternatively, you can use the umbrella as the entire background of your frame, with the model’s head and shoulders featuring in the photo.
-Not all umbrellas are designed the same.
+There are several different ways you might use an umbrella with a model.
+If you’re photographing your subject’s whole body, the umbrella will take up a small part of the frame.
+Alternatively, you can use the umbrella as a background, with the model’s head and shoulders featuring in the photo.

-The best options are the rainbow-colored umbrella, the traditional paper umbrellas, or the transparent umbrellas.
-The transparent umbrellas also offer the option of an object you can hold in front of the lens, with the spokes acting as a frame for your main subject.
+Personally, I’d recommend rainbow-colored umbrellas, the traditional paper umbrellas, or transparent umbrellas.
+Transparent umbrellas can be held by your subject, but they can also be positioned in front of the lens, with the spokes acting as a frame for your main subject.

-- Splash – Use water to add dynamism to your portrait work by throwing it at your model, with their permission of course!
+- Splash: Add dynamism to your portrait work by throwing water at your model (but only with their permission, of course!).

-- Ice – Take photos of object frozen in ice, to give your still life photos a different feel.
+- Ice: Take photos of objects frozen in ice.
+It’ll give your still life photos a very different feel!